stefanZorcic/scaling-book/gpus.md

 | H200 | Hopper     |  132  |     256kB      |      50MB       |     1.59GHz/1.98GHz     |    141GB    |      4.8e12       |       9.9e14        |      2.0e15       | —          |
 | B200 | Blackwell  |  148  |     256kB      |      126MB      |         ?         |    192GB    |       8.0e12        |       2.3e15       |      4.5e15       | 9.0e15       | -->

 We exclude B100 since it wasn't mass-produced.<d-footnote>While NVIDIA made a B100 generation, they were only briefly sold and produced, allegedly due to design flaws that prevented them from running close to their claimed specifications.
-They struggled to achieve peak FLOPs without throttling due to heat and power concerns.</d-footnote> All generations have 256kB of register memory per SM.
-Blackwell adds 256kB of TMEM per SM as well.
-Some specs depend slightly on the precise version of the GPU, since NVIDIA GPUs aren’t as standard as TPUs.
+They struggled to achieve peak FLOPs without throttling due to heat and power concerns.</d-footnote> Some specs depend slightly on the precise version of the GPU, since NVIDIA GPUs aren’t as standard as TPUs.

 Here’s a helpful cheat sheet comparing GPU and TPU components: